SBB Bem 550

-The Bem 550 were formerly a standard gauge EMU formerly operated by Swiss Federal Railways on the Geneva - Bellegarde line between 1994 and 2014.
-It was equipped to run with French electric power (1500 V DC) and signalling systems.
-They were built in 1994, based on the Lausanne metro line 1 EMUs, by ACMV (Ateliers de Constructions Mécaniques de Vevey) in Villeneuve, with electrical equipment provided by ABB.
+The Bem 550 were a series of standard gauge EMU formerly operated by Swiss Federal Railways on the Geneva - line between 1994 and 2014.
+They was equipped to run with French electric power (1500 V DC) and signalling systems.
+They were built in 1994, based on the Lausanne Metro Line M1 EMUs, by the Ateliers de Constructions Mécaniques de Vevey in Villeneuve, with electrical equipment provided by ABB.

 History

-The Bem 550s (or Bem 4/6 as they were originally known) were built to replace two ageing and notoriously unreliable BDe 4/4 II railcars for the Geneva - la Plaine service, and introduced in 1995 under the Rhône Express Regional brand.
+The Bem 550s (or Bem 4/6 as they were originally known) were built to replace the two ageing and notoriously unreliable BDe 4/4^{II} railcars for the Geneva – la Plaine service, and introduced in 1995 under the Rhône Express Regional brand.